 Max Born (1962)

-Here above you can browse my recent moves, my publication list and access some research material.
+Here above you can browse some news, my CV, my publication list and access some research material.
 I here is my group, and some opportunities if you want to join us.
 My public codes (that hopefully you’ll find useful) are available on github.
 You can contact me at email@example.com.

 Besides gravity and all the rest, I love mountains (basically everything up there: hiking, climbing, skiing, ski touring…), playing football (I mean good Italian “soccer” of course!) and rock music (Bruce is the Boss!).
 See you!